Effective workplace assessment

 Many adult social care employees have to work outside of the direct line of sight of more senior workers and so an assessment of competence is essential to know that they can deliver safe and effective care.
 Assessment is also used to ensure that workers have met parts of the Care Certificate.

 Training alone does not guarantee that a worker understands what was taught and the standards of care that must be delivered.
-Every employer has a responsibility to assess competence rather than merely assume that learning will be applied.
+Every employer has a responsibility to assess knowledge and competence rather than merely assume that learning will be applied.

 How can Skills for Care help?